Perctarit: Return, Catholicism, Impact

 His daughter Wigilinda married Duke Grimoald II of Benevento, son of Romuald I of Benevento.
-Perctarit's reign is not noted for its military accomplishments, but for his religious endowments.
-He built the churches of Saint Agatha and the Virgin (outside the walls) at Pavia.
-He was succeeded by his more warlike son, who was to fight to no avail against the man his father had caught and let go.
 Perctarit and Rodelinde themselves were to live on in opera as the Bertarido and Rodelinda of Handel's Rodelinda, Regina de' Longobardi, though not much of their actual history survived in Nicola Francesco Haym's libretto, drawn more from Pierre Corneille's Pertharite than from Historia Langobardorum.
 He was buried in the Basilica of Santissimo Salvatore in Pavia.